aaronrenner/phx_gen_auth/README.md

 and a new `MyApp.Accounts` [context][phoenix contexts guide], in the application namespace.

+Verify the database connection details for the development enviornment in `config/dev.exs` and then run the following to create the database

+    $ mix ecto.create

 Next, let's install the dependencies and migrate the database

     $ mix deps.get